mikf/gallery-dl/docs/configuration.rst

     Setting this value to ``"browser"`` will try to automatically detect and use the User-Agent used by the system's default browser.

+    Note: This option has no effect on
+    `pixiv`, `e621`, and `mangadex`
-    Note: This option has no effect on `pixiv` extractors, as these need specific values to function correctly.
+    extractors, as these need specific values to function correctly.

 extractor.*.browser